-Clones of MTAs and other Network Elements, as well as protocol manipulation attacks, also apply in the case of the Bearer Channel Information threats.
-These attacks were already described under the Service Theft threats.
+Clones of MTAs and other Network Elements, as well as protocol manipulation attacks, also apply in the case of Bearer Channel Information threats.
+These attacks are already described under the Service Theft threats.

-MTA cloning attacks mounted by the actual owner of the MTA are less likely in this case, but not completely inapplicable.
-An owner of an MTA may distribute clones to the unsuspecting victims, so that he or she can later spy on them.
+MTA cloning attacks mounted by the actual owner of the MTA are less likely in this case, but not inconceivable.
+An owner of an MTA may distribute clones to unsuspecting victims, so that he or she can later spy on them.